alexjamesdesign/healthier-workforce/wp-content/plugins/if-menu/readme.txt

 3. Example of visibility rules

 == Changelog ==

+= 0.17.0 - 26 Mar 2023 =
+* Fixed - Broken Access Control
+* Fixed - Check if callbacks are valid for Conditions

+= 0.16.3 - 26 June 2022 =
+* Added - More usage examples in plugin FAQs section
+* Updated - WordPress v6 compatibility
+* Updated - Integration with Restrict Content Pro plugin is improved

 = 0.16.2 - 17 January 2020 =
 * Fixed - Error shown about the registered REST Api endpoint